 Installation view, et al. trans_cyrptions, Michael Lett, 2011.
 Photographer Alex North.

-pm: We generally use the newspaper as a cheap variation on a gallery publication, preferable by the fact that is has a bigger distribution run and can be given away for free.
-Our first series was inspired by the NZ Communist leaflets which we adapted and they were released as a series called New Zealand Altruism.
+Our first tabloid (series) was inspired by the NZ Communist leaflets which we adapted, and they were released as a series called New Zealand Altruism.
 Another variation on the theme was Contemporary Solidarity which et al. produced in 2007 in conjunction with an exhibition Maintenance of Social Solidarity at CAST, Hobart.
 The tabloid presented various oppositional points-of-view, analysis regarding solidarity, conspiracy, misinformation as well as countering ideas of reciprocity and gratitude.
 The front page of the tabloid reproduces US President George W Bush’s opening message on the Observance of Eid al-Fitr in 2007: ‘I send greetings to Muslims in the United States and around the world celebrating Eid ul-Fitr’.
-George and Laura went on to acknowledge that ‘America is strengthened by the countless contributions of our Muslim citizens, and we value our ties with muslim nations throughout the world’.
-It seemed to us at the time such empty words, when one considers that Guantanamo Bay had been in operation in the US since 2002 and its associated human rights violations.
-Now US President Donald Trump continues to uphold his controversial travel ban issued against Iran, Libya, Somalia, Sudan, Syria, and Yemen and it would appear that sadly reciprocity and generosity has not made much progress on the world stage.
+George and Laura went on to acknowledge that ‘America is strengthened by the countless contributions of our Muslim citizens, and we value our ties with Muslim nations throughout the world’.
+These seemed to us at the time such empty words, when one considers that Guantanamo Bay, with its associated human rights violations, established in fact by George W Bush in 2002.
+Currently US President Donald Trump has introduced travel restrictions on certain foreigners from Chad, Iran, Libya, North Korea, Somalia, Syria, Venezuela and Yemen and it would appear that sadly reciprocity and generosity has not made much progress on the world stage

 Newspapers by et al.